cloudfoundry/korifi/INSTALL.md

 If you are using an authentication proxy with your cluster to enable SSO, you must alter the above `helm install` command to set the following values:

 - Set the `api.authProxy.host` helm value to the IP address of your cluster's auth proxy.
 - Set the `api.authProxy.caCert` helm value to the CA certificate of your cluster's auth proxy.

 ## Post-install Configuration

 ### Kpack Configuration

-The korifi helm chart will create an example kpack configuration (cluster builder, cluster store and cluster stack) if the `kpack-image-builder.exampleClusterBuilder.create` helm property has been set to `true`.
+The korifi helm chart will create an example kpack configuration (cluster builder, cluster store and cluster stack) if the `kpack-image-builder.clusterBuilderName` helm property is left unset.
-You can opt out of doing that by setting the property to `false` (that's the default value).
+If you want to use your own kpack configuration, supply the name of the cluster builder in that property.

-In that case you have to configure those yourself.
+To create your own kpack configuration, you will need a cluster store, a cluster stack and a cluster builder:

 #### `ClusterStore`